MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 | Power Automate Sample Module          | Creates a sample project containing an action with the references required to create a custom Power Automate module. |

 >[!NOTE]
-> In these examples, the Power Automate Sample Module Project (a project including a simple action (Action1.cs)) is utilized.
+> The following examples uses Power Automate Sample Module Project (a project including a simple action (Action1.cs)).

 This is how the Action1.cs looks like after creating a Power Automate Sample Module: